riccardochirra/BoCode.RedoDB/README.md

 RedoDB has been designed to provide a rapid way to get a fully functional data repository for the development environment so that Front-End developers can start using a fake of the Back-End system very soon in project development.

-## Package Dependencies
-Thanks to Jay Tuley for providing https://github.com/ekonbenefits/impromptu-interface which RedoDB depends on.

-RedoDB depens also on NewtonsoftJson.
-Thanks!